 How to Select the Right hide

 Leather upholstery is an elegant, long-lasting complement to the fabric covered seating and wood furniture in your home.
-As with wood and other products used in the furniture building craft, an understanding of the various characteristics of a material is necessary before delving into the purchase process.
+As with wood and other products used in the furniture building craft, it is necessary to have an understanding of the various characteristics of a material is before delving into the purchase process.

-Follow along in this brief discussion about the various leather types, and equip yourself with the knowledge necessary to enhance your room with leather upholstery that appropriately suits your lifestyle and reflects your tastes.
+Follow along in this brief discussion about the various leather types.
+Equip yourself with the knowledge necessary to enhance your room with leather upholstery that appropriately suits your lifestyle and reflects your tastes.

 What Comes First